benlue/sql-soar/README.md

 As explained in the ["5 Minutes Guide"](#5MGuide) above, if you want to do sophisticated SQL queries, you'll need a more powerful tool.
 That tool is the SQL expression.

 You can use SQL expressions to instruct **soar** how to talk with databases.
 With SQL expressions, you can compose and reuse SQL queries in a clean and managable way.
 In essence, SQL expressions are nothing more than SQL statements encoded as a JSON object.
-An example should help to understand what is a SQL expression:
+An example should help to explain what is a SQL expression:

     var  expr = soar.sql('Person')
                     .column(['id', 'addr AS address', 'age'])